sieis/cottrell-theme/content/posts/seo.md

 I've also added a description field to each of my archetypes so any page I create will have that in the front matter.

-I've added this to the main pages
+I've added this to the main pages.

 For URL canonization, I simply added
 ``` html
 <link rel="canonical" href="{{.Permalink}}">
 ```
-to the head template fore every page.
+to the head template ore every page.

 Hugo has some interesting content-management information regarding links, URLS and Canonicalization available in their docs [here](https://gohugo.io/content-management/urls/), but I found that the simple Permalink in each of my pages' head was sufficient for my purposes.